xuri/excelize-doc/en/chart.md

 func (f *File) AddChart(sheet, cell, format string, combo ...string) error
 ```

-AddChart provides the method to add chart in a sheet by given chart format set (such as offset, scale, aspect ratio setting and print settings) and properties set.
+AddChart provides the method to add a chart in a worksheet by given chart format set (such as offset, scale, aspect ratio setting, and print settings) and properties set.

 The following shows the `type` of chart supported by excelize: